Taylor-Betreen/Taylor-Betreen/README.md

 ## 🏆 Professional Development

-- **Invited to Halo IS Ltd Development Day** - Gained exposure to consultancy-grade cybersecurity training within a CREST-accredited environment
 - **Active in Cybersecurity Communities** - Regular attendee at DC151 (Leeds) and invited participant in 2600 (Manchester) hacker community
 - **Continuous Learning** - Engaged with CTF challenges, security research, and hands-on labs